How to Choose a Real Estate Agent - Selling guide

 Methods of selling

 A good agent will ask the vendor what their preference of sale is and they may give their recommendation based on the market, style and price range of the house.
+Ask them if their fees vary depending on the method of sale.

 Check your agent’s record